cs161-staff/textbook/crypto/passwords.md

 SHA256), use $$k=H(w)$$ as a symmetric key, and encrypt the file under $$k$$.
 Unfortunately, this has poor security.
-An attacker could try the $$2^{20}$$ most common passwords, hash each one, try decrypting under that key, and see if the decryption looks plausibly like ciphertext.
+An attacker could try the $$2^{20}$$ most common passwords, hash each one, try decrypting under that key, and see if the decryption looks plausibly like plaintext.
 Since SHA256 is fast, this attack will be very fast, say one millisecond; and based upon the statistics mentioned above, this attack might succeed half of the time or so.